dynatrace-oss/opentelemetry-metric-python/README.md

 #### Metric Key Prefix

-The `prefix` parameter specifies an optional prefix, which is prepended to each metric key, separated by a dot (`<prefix>.<namespace>.<name>`).
+The `prefix` parameter specifies an optional prefix, which is prepended metric key, separated by a dot (`<prefix>.<namespace>.<name>`).

-#### Default Labels/Dimensions
+#### Default Dimensions

-The `tags` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.
+The `default_dimensions` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional dimensions to all data points.
+Dimension keys are unique, and labels on instruments will overwrite the default dimensions if key collisions appear.

+#### Export OneAgent Metadata

+If running on a host with a running OneAgent, setting this option will export metadata collected by the OneAgent to the Dynatrace endpoint.
+If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.
+Therefore, if no endpoint is specified, we assume a OneAgent is running and export to it, including metadata.

 ## Development